ippontech/cpe-tp/README.md

 For all modules below, here are the first steps:
 1) Start the sandbox environment (and not a Lab environment).
 2) Create an AWS Cloud9 environment from the AWS Console with a `t3.small` instance type.
+3) Change the network settings to target a subnet in the AZ a in region us-east-1.
-3) Once in the Cloud9 environment, you can checkout the code:
+4) Once in the Cloud9 environment, you can checkout the code:
 ```bash
 git clone https://github.com/taufort/cpe-terraform.git
 ```